conanmercer/conanmercer.github.io/_posts/2021-04-16-mediaserver2.md

 In the future I will look into buying older hardware that is more power efficient, mainly a CPU change (and perhaps a motherboard if the current architecture wont support the new CPU).
 </p>
 <p>
 I may also look at a Raspberry Pi based system to get the energy costs down.
-Although if I expand this server to do much more, the Pi may not have anough horses under the bonnet to supply what I would need.
+Although if I expand this server to do much more, the Pi may not have enough horses under the bonnet to supply what I would need.
 </p>